 - Grand Palace & Emerald Buddha Half-Day Tour

 So, what makes The Old Siam Plaza worth visiting?
-Apart from the nostalgic architecture, the answer is simple: the food!
-Most of the vendors here are located on the ground floor and the focus is all about traditional Thai deserts.
+Apart from nostalgic architecture, the answer is simple: the food!
+Most of the vendors here are located on the ground floor and the focus is all about traditional Thai desserts.

-There’s reason to head upstairs too, with a good selection of silk and tailoring shops that cater for special events and ceremonies.
+There’s a good reason to head upstairs too, with a great selection of silk and tailoring shops that cater for special events and ceremonies.
 This is also where you’ll find a lot of the more generic items such as tourist souvenirs, handicrafts, and household appliances.
-On the far side of Old Siam Plaza there is also a whole section related to hunting and outdoor pursuits with everything from flashlights to camping gear and even firearms (which you need a license to purchase).
+On the far side of Old Siam Plaza, there’s also a whole section related to hunting and outdoor pursuits with everything from flashlights to camping gear and even firearms (which you need a license to purchase).

 Old Siam Plaza is relatively easy to find on the corner of Burapha and Phahuratm Road, a short walk from the top of Yaowarat Road (Chinatown).
-Do note that there aren’t too many ways to reach this part of town other than car/taxi, and traffic during morning and evening rush hours can be very bad (quieter from 10:00-15:00).
-Siam Old Plaza is open daily from 09:00-18:30.
+Do note that there aren’t too many ways to reach this part of town other than car or taxi, and traffic during morning and evening rush hours can be very bad (quieter from 10am to 3pm).

 The Old Siam Plaza